What is an Apostille?

 To allow the document to be legalised in the Chinese Embassy you must ensure that ‘Hong Kong’ or ‘Taiwan’ are not mentioned on any of the documents.

-If you would like to order Apostilled documents to be legalised in the Chinese Embassy, please order this by clicking here.
+If you would like to order Apostilled documents to be legalised in the Chinese Embassy, please order by clicking here.